sophia-zube/incari-doc/toolbox/string/format.md

 They are written in the form `%[width][.precision]type`, where *width* and *precision* are optional and *type* is mandatory:

-* *Width* indicates the minimum number of characters to output, filling with blank spaces at the beginning when the data uses less characters.
+* *Width* indicates the minimum number of characters to output, filling with blank spaces at the beginning when the data uses fewer characters.
 This is useful, for example, for when the number of digits in the input data can vary and we need to keep the data field aligned.
 * *Precision* indicates a maximum number of characters to output, depending on the type that is used.
 For **Floats**, it indicates the maximum number of digits right of the decimal point to use; for **Strings**, it limits the number of characters to output, truncating the input **String** if it exceeds this number.
 * *Type* indicates the **Data Type** with which the *format specifier* will be filled.
 The possible *types* are shown in the following table: